Udayel/Elastic-ingest-accelerator/README.md

    7.6 CloudTrail Bucket ARN: ARN of the AWS Control Tower created CloudTrail S3 bucket present in Log Archive Account

+   7.7 Security Lake Bucket ARN: ARN of the Security Lake S3 bucket present in Log Archive Account

+   7.8 Security Lake SQS ARN: ARN of the Security Lake SQS present in Log Archive Account

-   7.7 Elastic Cloud ID: Cloud ID of Elastic Cluster Deployment
+   7.9 Elastic Cloud ID: Cloud ID of Elastic Cluster Deployment

-   7.8 Elastic API Key: RESTful API to provide access to deployment CRUD actions
+   7.10 Elastic API Key: RESTful API to provide access to deployment CRUD actions

-   7.9 Bootstrap Lambda Config Bucket: The S3 bucket name where the Bootstrap Lambda configuration zip file is stored.
+   7.11 Bootstrap Lambda Config Bucket: The S3 bucket name where the Bootstrap Lambda configuration zip file is stored.

-   7.10 Bootstrap Lambda Config File Path: The path in the S3 bucket where the Lambda configuration zip file is located.
+   7.12 Bootstrap Lambda Config File Path: The path in the S3 bucket where the Lambda configuration zip file is located.

-   7.11 AWS Organization ID: The ID of your AWS Organization.
+   7.13 AWS Organization ID: The ID of your AWS Organization.

-   7.12 Deploy Serverless Forwarder In VPC: Select 'yes' if you want to deploy the Elastic Serverless Forwarder in VPC.
+   7.14 Deploy Serverless Forwarder In VPC: Select 'yes' if you want to deploy the Elastic Serverless Forwarder in VPC.
 This is an optional parameter.

-   7.13 VPC ID: Enter the VPC ID in which you want to deploy the Elastic Serverless Forwarder.
+   7.15 VPC ID: Enter the VPC ID in which you want to deploy the Elastic Serverless Forwarder.
 Provide value only if you have selected 'yes' for the parameter ***Deploy Serverless Forwarder In VPC***.

-   7.14 Subnet IDs: Enter the Subnet IDs (comma-separated) for the Elastic Serverless Forwarder.
+   7.16 Subnet IDs: Enter the Subnet IDs (comma-separated) for the Elastic Serverless Forwarder.
 Provide value only if you have selected 'yes' for the parameter ***Deploy Serverless Forwarder In VPC***.

 8. To deploy the products to the Log Archive account, go to the **products** page, select the product and click on **Launch product**, provide the following parameters, and click on **Launch product** again::